Therapy for Swallowing Problems

 Delayed swallowing response

-It takes longer than normal for the muscles involved in swallowing to turn on in many people with MS. This can cause liquids and food to leak out of the mouth or get stuck in the throat.
+It takes longer than normal for the muscles involved in swallowing to turn on in some people with MS. This can cause liquids and food to leak out of the mouth or get stuck in the throat.
 Delayed swallowing responses can lead to choking, coughing, and inhaling food or liquid into the lungs (aspiration).
 They can also cause weight loss and malnutrition when severe.2

 Reduced pharyngeal peristalsis

 This is a disorder that affects the way you swallow.
-It happens when the muscles in your throat cannot contract enough during swallowing.
+It happens when the muscles in your throat cannot properly contract during swallowing.
 The condition can lead to problems moving food and liquids from the back of your throat to your stomach.
 It can make you choke, cough, or aspirate.2

 Reduced laryngeal function